Joao208/v2-twitter/README.md

 #### Delete Tweet by Id

-🚨 For delete Tweet is necessary oauth login and write access 🚨 For delete tweet:
+🚨 For delete Tweet is necessary oauth login and write access 🚨 <br>
+For delete tweet:

 ```js